adhithin/P5Candyyyy/README.md

 Mini Code Review:
 - I understood most of what Ms. Trish taught us about CRUD
-- I added a game 4 & 5 - Tic Tac Toe (inspired from last trimester) & our adated version of Flappy Bird
+- I added a game 4 - our adapted version of Flappy Bird called Cube Dodge
--
+- Learned how to use a [canvas](https://github.com/adhithin/P5Candyyyy/blob/bad9f4629d277cf409de0c0661abc77e0f56fbbb/templates/game4.html#L75-L81)
+- Creating a simple [leaderboard]( for a game on our website with guidance from Ms. Trish

+Suggestions:
+- *Adhithi*: Attempt to create a better UI for the Pokemon Game
+- *Akhil*: Simplify the table on Covid API Game so that it is easier to understand
+- *Arul*: Attempt to create a completely new game with music being a facotr in order to implement a new skill into our collection
+- *Myself*: Bug fix the new game and improve the user interface, and add the leaderboard feature

 **Akhil**